 Spam is unwanted email, also known as junk mail.
 Modern email clients like Gmail automatically detect messages likely to be spam and sort it into a separate folder.

-SPIM is spam in instant message (IM) form.
-See also spam.
+Spim is spam in instant message (IM) form.

-SPIT is spam over VoIP, e.g. Skype or Viber.
-See also spam.
+Spit is spam over VoIP, e.g. Skype or Viber.